Born: 16 March 1918, Paterson, NJ, USA

 Prize motivation: "for the detection of the neutrino"

 Field: particle physics

-In a so called beta-decay of a nucleus, a neutron is converted to a proton and at the same time an electron is produced.
-When studying e.g. the electron velocity, it was clear that the decay violated energy conversation and other decay properties.
-A proposal was made that in the decay an additional particle, called a neutrino, was created.
-In the beginning of the 1950s Frederick Reines used a water tank, located close to a nuclear reactor and discovered reactions showing the existence of the neutrino.
+During the beta decay of a nucleus, a neutron is converted to a proton and an electron is produced.
+In studying the electron's velocity, it was clear that this decay violated energy-conversation and other laws.
+It was thus proposed that an additional particle - a neutrino - was formed during beta decay.
+In the early 1950s, Frederick Reines passed radiation from a nuclear reactor through a water tank and discovered reactions that proved the neutrino's existence.